Hosokawa Gracia Travel Guide: Historic Sites Across Japan

-- SHŌGUN fans who want the real-world locations behind Lady Mariko
+• SHŌGUN fans who want to visit real-world locations connected to Lady Mariko’s historical inspiration;

-- Travelers based in Kyoto or Osaka who want a simple, efficient route
+• travelers staying in Kyoto or Osaka who want a route that actually works;

 Also known as: Akechi Tama (明智玉)